Actaea racemosa: Safety concerns

 In 2007, the Australian Government warned that black cohosh may cause liver damage, although rarely, and should not be used without medical supervision.
 Other studies concluded that liver damage from use of black cohosh is unlikely.

-But millions of women have taken black cohosh without reporting adverse health effects, and a meta-analysis of clinical trials found no evidence that black cohosh preparations had adverse effects on liver function.
+Millions of women have taken black cohosh without reporting adverse health effects, and a meta-analysis of clinical trials found no evidence that black cohosh preparations had adverse effects on liver function.

 Phytochemicals

 The rhizomes and roots of black cohosh (Cimicifuga racemosa rhizoma) contain diverse phytochemicals, particularly triterpene glycosides, such as actein and cimicifugoside, cimicifugin, caffeic acid, various saponins, and phenolic acids.